 Alternating between Vanessa’s present and her past, My Dark Vanessa juxtaposes memory and trauma with the breathless excitement of a teenage girl discovering the power her own body can wield.
 Thought-provoking and impossible to put down, this is a masterful portrayal of troubled adolescence and its repercussions that raises vital questions about agency, consent, complicity, and victimhood.
 Written with the haunting intimacy of The Girls and the creeping intensity of Room, My Dark Vanessa is an era-defining novel that brilliantly captures and reflects the shifting cultural mores transforming our relationships and society itself.

 You probably recognize this cover.
+The bookish internet has been loving it.
 It was all over Bookstagram in March.
 We were on vacation and when I walked into E. Shaver Book Sellers it was the first book I saw.
 The cover is even more stunning in real life.
 It is my favorite book of the year so far.

 Purchase My Dark Vanessa